 * When making your own muesli consider adding almonds, sunflower seeds, dried apple or other variations to spice up this recipe!

-** The above recipes are for treats only and should not replace your dog’s regular meal plans.
-Always check with your vet about any major changes to your dogs diet.
+** The above recipe is for treats only and should not replace your dog’s regular meal plans.
+Always check with your vet about any major changes to your dog’s diet.

 Grab our favourite no bake dog treats recipes in our best selling eBook ‘52 Weeks of Treats‘.

 Filled to the brim with endless inspiration for DIY dog treat recipes, 52 Weeks of Treats – Simple & Healthy Dog Treat Recipes for Every Season is the perfect recipe handbook for every dog owner.
 Packed with mouth watering images, easy step-by-step instructions, handy hints, nutritional info and more, your dog will never turn their nose up at a treat again!

 You’ll have access to 30+ quick and easy homemade dog treat recipes, each split across the four seasons.
 With a separate section just for special occasions such as birthdays and holidays, you’ll never be left without a healthy dog treat option.